 We do ask a lot of living room lighting ideas, don't we?
 These all important lights have to work in so many different scenarios.
-One minute your living room is host to cosy movie marathons and the next transformed into a place for reading, homework and intensely competitive board games.
+One minute your living room is host to cozy movie marathons and the next transformed into a place for reading, homework and intensely competitive board games.
 This does means there are quite a few factors to consider when looking for lounge lighting ideas.

 We cover some super stylish ideas you can copy, before moving on to more of the technical side of living room lighting schemes below.
 If you need any more advice or inspiration, head to our living room ideas feature.

 'Don’t forget to layer; a common mistake is to focus on a showstopping piece and forgo lighting the rest of the room, leaving it lacklustre and without atmosphere.
 Contrast light and shade to create a dramatic finish.
 Think about lighting the space from the ground up.
 Wall lights, table lamps and floor lamps are perfect for layering.
 You can also use these to spotlight favorite objects in the room and light up cosy corners for reading and lounging.'
 Says Creative Director and Board Director Mary Buchanan of Där Lighting Group (opens in new tab).

 1. Keep it simple with contemporary living room lighting